 See a Traditional Balinese Dance

-If you want to see the kecak fire dance I recommend seeing it at the Uluwatu Temple which is the most famous place to see it with sunset over the temple and ocean behind the dancers.
+If you want to see the kecak fire dance I recommend seeing it at D’tukad River Club.
+They host a dance every Thursday or on the night of the full moon.
+Uluwatu Temple is the most famous place to see it with sunset over the temple and ocean behind the dancers but it’s a bit of a drive away!

 See History at Pura Gunung Kawi